 Author(s): SUSAN ALBERS

-Susan Albers, PsyD, is a licensed clinical psychologist specializing in eating issues, weight loss, body image concerns, and mindfulness.
-She graduated from the University of Denver and completed a post-doctoral fellowship at Stanford University.
-She is author of five books on mindful eating and blogs for Psychology Today and The Huffington Post.
-She has been quoted in The Wall Street Journal, O, the Oprah Magazine, Self Magazine, and Vanity Fair, and has appeared on the Dr. Oz television show as a guest expert.
-Albers conducts mindful eating lectures and workshops.
+Susan Albers, PsyD, is a licensed psychologist who specializes in eating issues, weight loss, body image concerns, and mindfulness.
+She graduated from the University of Denver.
+Albers is author of Eating Mindfully, Eat, Drink, and Be Mindful, Mindful Eating 101, and 50 Ways to Soothe Yourself without Food.
+Her work has been quoted in O, the Oprah Magazine, Family Circle, Self, and the Wall Street Journal.
+She conducts mindful eating workshops nationally and internationally.